-Yet the bigger question on the current downside reaction is whether SEPTEMBER S&P 500 FUTURE (front month as of Friday) at its \$10 discount to the June contract can re-establish upside momentum back above the 4,200 area from its 4,183 overnight trading low into this morning (with overall Tolerance still 4,175.)
+The question on the downside reaction was whether SEPTEMBER S&P 500 FUTURE (front month as of last Friday morning) at its \$10 discount to the June contract can re-establish upside momentum back above the 4,200 area from its weakness below the 4,175 Tolerance late last week.
+It was necessary to make sure that Powell provided comfort on inflation and planned Fed action on Tuesday, and that is exactly what transpired (see above.)